Newborn Jaundice

 Jaundice may also happen if a mom has a different blood type from their baby.
 If that's your situation, your body may make antibodies that attack and break down your baby's red blood cells.
 In some cases, you can help prevent this by getting special shots when you're pregnant.

-The telltale sign of jaundice is a yellow color to your baby's skin and yellow in the whites of their eyes.
-It typically starts on the face.
-Once bilirubin levels in the blood get higher, the yellow color moves to the chest and stomach, and then, finally, the legs and arms.
-Jaundice may be harder to notice on dark skin, so check the whites of your baby's eyes and under your baby's tongue to see if those areas look yellowish.
+The most obvious sign of jaundice is a yellow color to your baby's skin, which sometimes can be hard to tell on brown or darker skin.
+It may be easier to spot yellow in the whites of their eyes or under their tongue.
+Jaundice usually starts on the face.
+Once bilirubin levels in the blood rise, the yellow color moves to the chest and stomach, and then, finally, the legs and arms.

-Severe jaundice can be an emergency situation, so call your doctor right away if:
+Severe jaundice can be a medical emergency, so call your doctor right away if your baby:

-• Your baby isn’t eating or their diapers aren’t wet
+• Isn’t eating or their diapers aren’t wet

-• Your baby won’t stop crying or is making a high-pitched cry
+• Won’t stop crying or is making a high-pitched cry

-• Your baby is limp or stiff with their back arched
+• Is limp or stiff with their back arched

 • Take blood from your baby and send it to a lab to measure the level and kinds of bilirubin.